PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed manual value input not updating the optic reticle color preview

+- Fixed instances where spawning in triggered a players cranked countdown if they killed themselves

 - Removed sound when switching weapons via quick weapon switching

 - New end of match quotes from community members